joaopavila120/Predicao-de-Contagem-de-Celulas-Somaticas-em-Leite-Bovino-usando-Machine-Learning/README.md

 - Matplotlib & Seaborn
 - Google Colab

-**Use of Machine Learning Techniques in the Analysis of the Relationship Between Bovine Milk Composition and Somatic Cell Count**
+# 🐄 Use of Machine Learning Techniques in the Analysis of the Relationship Between Bovine Milk Composition and Somatic Cell Count

 This project applies Machine Learning techniques to predict the somatic cell count (SCC) in bovine milk samples by analyzing the relationship between lactose, fat, and protein — key indicators of the udder health of dairy cows.
-Developed as a Computer Science Undergraduate Thesis (TCC) at UPF.
+Developed as an Undergraduate Thesis (TCC) in Computer Science at UPF.

-🎯 Objective
+## 🎯 Objective

-Build Linear Regression, Random Forest, and XGBoost models to predict SCC based on milk composition data.
+- Build Linear Regression, Random Forest, and XGBoost models to predict SCC based on milk composition data.

-Evaluate model performance using metrics such as R² and MSE.
+- Evaluate model performance using metrics such as R² and MSE.

-Interpret the models with SHAP, highlighting the most important variables for prediction.
+- Interpret the models with SHAP, highlighting the most important variables for prediction.

-📊 Techniques Used
+## 📊 Techniques Used

-Machine Learning:
+- **Machine Learning**:

-Simple and Multiple Linear Regression (statsmodels).
+  - Simple and Multiple Linear Regression (statsmodels).

-Random Forest Regressor (scikit-learn).
+  - Random Forest Regressor (scikit-learn).

-XGBoost Regressor (XGBoost + SHAP).
+  - XGBoost Regressor (XGBoost + SHAP).

-Statistical Analyses:
+- **Statistical Analyses**:

-Pearson and Spearman correlation.
+  - Pearson and Spearman correlation.

-Analysis of variable distributions.
+  - Analysis of variable distributions.

-Visualization:
+- **Visualization**:

-Matplotlib and Seaborn for boxplots, histograms, and SHAP beeswarm plots.
+  - Matplotlib and Seaborn for boxplots, histograms, and SHAP beeswarm plots.

-🔍 Main Results
+## 🔍 Main Results

-Lactose was the most important predictor of SCC, showing a moderate negative correlation (r=-0.37) and the highest importance in the Random Forest and XGBoost models.
+- Lactose was the most important predictor of SCC, with a moderate negative correlation (r=-0.37) and the highest importance in the Random Forest and XGBoost models.

-Non-linear models (Random Forest and XGBoost) achieved R² ≈ 0.175, partially capturing the complexity of the phenomenon.
+- Non-linear models (Random Forest and XGBoost) achieved R² ≈ 0.175, partially capturing the complexity of the phenomenon.

-SHAP revealed how variations in lactose directly influence SCC predictions, providing interpretability for practical decision-making.
+- SHAP revealed how variations in lactose directly influence SCC predictions, providing interpretability for practical decision-making.

-🛠️ Technologies
+## 🛠️ Technologies

-Python 3.x
+- Python 3.x

-Pandas
+- Pandas

-NumPy
+- NumPy

-Scikit-learn
+- Scikit-learn

-XGBoost
+- XGBoost

-SHAP
+- SHAP

-Matplotlib & Seaborn
+- Matplotlib & Seaborn

-Google Colab
+- Google Colab

-## 👨‍💻 Autor
+## 👨‍💻 Autor/Author

-João Paulo de Avila – Ciência da Computação – UPF
+João Paulo de Avila – Ciência da Computação/Computer Science – UPF

 ## 📄 Licença